liferay/liferay-screens/ios/README.md

 # Liferay Screens for iOS

 This folder contains the Liferay Screens for iOS codebase and example projects.
-To learn how to use Screens for iOS, see the [Screens documentation at the Liferay Developer Network (LDN)](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/mobile-apps-with-liferay-screens).
+To learn how to use Screens for iOS, see the [Screens for iOS documentation at the Liferay Developer Network (LDN)](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/ios-apps-with-liferay-screens).

 This folder's contents are organized as follows: